prihoda/usum/README.md

 ## How it works

 - A sparse distance matrix is calculated using USEARCH [calc_distmx](https://drive5.com/usearch/manual/cmd_calc_distmx.html) command.
+- The distances are based on % identity, so the method is agnostic to sequence type (DNA or protein)
-- The distance matrix is embedded as `precomputed` metric using [UMAP](https://github.com/lmcinnes/umap)
+- The distance matrix is embedded as a `precomputed` metric using [UMAP](https://github.com/lmcinnes/umap)
 - The embedding is plotted using [umap.plot](https://umap-learn.readthedocs.io/en/latest/plotting.html).